Education and qualifications:

 I am a member of the Institution of Gas Engineers and Managers (IGEM), Gas Transmission and Distribution Committee, which usually sits four times a year.

-My hobbies nowadays are playing guitar and gardening, in the past I used to build electronic circuits and write software programs.
-The closest I get to engineering is making sure my vegetables are nice and regimental in straight lines and equally spaced.
+In the past I used to build electronic circuits and write software programs, but my hobbies nowadays are playing guitar, gardening and model railways.
+The closest I get to an engineering-related hobby is building my model railway, as well as making sure my vegetables are nice and regimental, in straight lines and equally spaced.